WiredMaker/PisaBot/README.md

 I designed the chassis in Autodesk Inventor Pro (except for the Pisa Tower cover which i modified from [utechlab](https://www.thingiverse.com/thing:1129396) in Tinkercad) and then 3D printed all the parts.
 This is the final version after more than a dozen prototypes with the objective to shrink the overall design and especially reduce the robot’s height (minus the cover) to keep the centre of gravity as low as possible.

-The Arduino code and smartphone app are from JJrobots’ B-ROBOT EVO 2 and unmodified.
-But the PisaBot can currently only move forwards and backwards since there is no turning mechanism.
+The Arduino code together with the controller smartphone app are from JJrobots’ B-ROBOT EVO 2 and both are completely unmodified.
 The “PRO” mode also works to give more power.

+Limitation:
+The PisaBot can only move forwards and backwards since there is no turning mechanism.
+I have an idea on how to add a mechanism to make it turn and i plan to implement it when i have some free time.

 List of parts used: